 - The absence of illicit opiate use.

 - The absence of abuse of alcohol.

 - The absence of abuse of illicit drugs.

 - The absence of abuse of licit drugs.

 - Regular program attendance.

 - The length of time in treatment.

 - The level of maintenance in treatment.

 - The absence of recent criminal activity.

 - The absence of serious behavioral problems, such as disruption of therapeutic environment.

-- The stability of the living situation.

-- The stability of social relationships.

-- The ability to safely store take-home medications - Written documentation that the person served has been oriented to the risks of accidental methadone (or other opioid agonist treatment medications) poisoning of children and family members. - Documentation that the person served has made a commitment to store take-home medication safely. - The daily life schedule of the people served, including but not limited to: - Work. - School. - Family responsibilities. - Travel distance to program. - Disabilities that impair activities of daily living.
+- The stability of the living situation. - Compliance with dosing and counseling schedule - Financial responsibility including no arrears at the end of weekly billing cycle - Submission of a monitored UDS or swab result - The stability of social relationships. - The ability to safely store take-home medications. - Written documentation that the person served has been oriented to the risks of accidental methadone (or other opioid agonist treatment medications) poisoning of children and family members. - Documentation that the person served has made a commitment to store take-home medication safely. - The daily life schedule of persons served, including but not limited to: - Work. - o School. - Family responsibilities. - Travel distance to program. - o Disabilities that impair activities of daily living.

 Special take-home doses may be granted in cases of real hardship or emergency.
-These would include medical emergencies, acute illness, family crisis, job related travel, etc. Vacation, holiday and travel doses may be granted to a reliable patient if the physician thinks the request is reasonable.
+These would include medical emergency, acute illness, family crisis, job related travel, etc. Vacation, holiday and travel doses may be granted to a reliable patient if the physician thinks the request is reasonable.